-- If you are assigned a store for meat pick-up only, always bring your cooler and ice. - You should only pick up frozen meat products.
+- If you are assigned a store for meat pickup only, always bring your cooler and ice. - You should only pick up frozen meat products.
 Should you be asked to pick up unfrozen meat, please remind the store it must be frozen at the time of pick-up and ask they hold it until next time.
-If this issue persists, contact the OFS Product Donations Account Manager at 314-726-5355. - Periodically check with the receiver to make sure they have enough of the red safe handling stickers for the frozen meat.
+If this issue persists, contact the OFS Product Donations Account Manager at 314-451-1944.

+- Periodically check with the receiver to make sure they have enough of the red safe handling stickers for the frozen meat.
 If they are running low, pick up additional stickers from the warehouse and provide them to the receiver at your next visit. - Always fill out and have the receiver sign the receipt.
-The yellow copy is for the store.
-The white copy of the receipts must be turned into Operation Food Search every month, no later than the 10th of the following month.
-Or if you are provided an iPad from OFS, complete the form, have the receiver sign the iPad at the store, then when you have wi-fi access upload the receipt within a week of receiving the products.
+The yellow copy is for non-Schnucks stores.
+The pink copy is for your records.
+The white copy of the receipts must be turned into OFS every month, no later than the 10th of the following month.
+If you use more than 6 receipts per week, submit them weekly to OFS.
+If you are provided an iPad from OFS, complete the form on the iPad, have the receiver sign the iPad at the store, then when you have wi-fi access upload the receipt within a week of receiving the products.
+Failure to have receiver sign iPad or receipt will result in loss of store.